 Taking Time for Yourself

-Being a breastfeeding mother can be very busy.
+Being a new parent can be very busy.
 It is a 24 hours a day, 7 days a week job and there are no scheduled breaks, weekends off, or holidays.
 Although it is a wonderful job, it is hard, and it is important to take care of yourself as well as your baby.

 Here are some tips: